 For instance, you could be following their social media pages and becoming active, liking, commenting, and sharing their content in a bid to attract their attention.
 At some point, they will have noticed you and might even try reaching out to you.
 That is when you shoot your shot, by explaining to them what you do and if you could assist them in developing their brand even further.

 8. LinkedIn jobs

 Did you know something like this exists?
 This is just a basic feature of LinkedIn that you can take full advantage of when scouting for your next gig.
-Just hover to the job board and key in the word ‘writer’ or ‘content writer’ and see what pops up.
-You can even filter the results by location and how recent the post was made.
+Just hover over the job board and key in the word ‘writer’ or ‘content writer’ and see what pops up.
+You can even filter the results by location and how recently the post was made.
 This is another creative way to land yourself better – and ‘more professional’ clients.

 9. SEO agencies

 You’ve probably never thought about this, right?
 Well, SEO agencies are some of the best sources of jobs for freelance content writers.
 How’s that so?
 An SEO agency strives to help its clients have their products, services, or websites rank on search engines such as Google.
 One of the ranking factors is based on the content.